JPRA-Dev/PHP-challenge-2/README.md

 ### Description:

-the COGIP project is a request from a client to create a web application for the administrative management of the company.
+The COGIP project is a request from a client to create a web application for the administrative management of the company.
 This software will provide access to the company's database according to the status of the person connected.

 ### Page Heroku: